Maiolini-M/4CT---Behavioural-biology-Leiden/Guideline/README.md

 **Save at 00:00:00**: Tick this box if the data should be automatically saved each night at midnight.
 This function is still under development.

 **Sound A-D**: Select the files that should be played back from the matching speaker.
 The names of the selected files occur in the field to the right.
 If one file is selected, this file will be played once when the bird lands on the perch and therefore activates the microswitch.
 The trigger of the perch microswitch and the activation of the speaker associated is evidenced by a small click sound (user feedback).
 When multiple files are selected, these will be played consecutively in the same order, from the first to the last selected (and displayed), when the bird lands on the perch and activates the microswitch.
 When the bird leaves and comes back to the same perch,the sequence will start from the first file to the last.
-There is no setting available to randomize the order of the playback files per speaker and a function that stops the previous sound if still going when the new one is activated has still to be implemented.
+There is no setting available to randomize the order of the playback files per speaker and a function that stops the previous sound if still going when the new one is activated has still to be implemented. (*!
+To be implemented*)
 Clicking manually on the  Sound A button will also elicit a sound playback, mimicking the sound activated from the perch.
 (***Warning***: if the audio cable is connected to the box, the sound can’t be heard while the program is not running.
 The speakers of the carousel are activated when the perch microswitch is activated, activating only the specific one, and at the start of the experiment when pressed the Sound A button.
 To hear the sound from the laptop before the start of the experiment, unplug the audio cable).